US existing home sales, and prices, rise again in January

 Several market trends are helping drive the strong demand for homeownership.
 Mortgage rates remain at historic lows.
 Americans forced to work from home in the pandemic are seeking larger homes.
 And more millennials are now entering the market.

-That demand dynamic, combined with a stubbornly low supply of homes for sale, will likely lead to fierce competition among buyers during the traditional homebuying season this spring.
+That demand dynamic, combined with the ultra-low number of homes for sale, sets the stage for a fiercely competitive homebuying season this spring.

+“It’s not just a sellers’ market, it’s a super sellers’ market,” said Odeta Kushi, deputy chief economist at First American.
+“This is an incredibly competitive homebuying environment.”

-Still, economists predict the housing market will continue to ride a strong wave of demand this year, though mortgage rates may rise slightly from record lows if the economy improves as vaccines become more widely available.
+If the economy improves as coronavirus vaccines become more widely available, economists predict the housing market will continue to ride a strong wave of demand this year, even though mortgage rates are expected rise slightly from record lows.

 The average rate on the benchmark 30-year fixed-rate home loan rose to 2.81% this week from last week’s 2.73%, according to mortgage buyer Freddie Mac.
 One year ago, the rate was 3.49%.